telerik/controlpanel-docs/simplified-interface-guide.md

 ### Showing the Product Details

-To see more information about a specific product or a tool, click the tile with the desired product.
+To see more information about a specific product or tool, click the tile with the desired product.
 This allows you to see the installation state, license, version, online resources, and available actions.

 >tip By clicking on an installed product, you will also see the latest beta version (if a beta version is available).